nontan-rh/proction/docs/introduction.md

 );
 ```

-Because they are defined as `async` JavaScript functions, middlewares are also useful for scheduling routine execution.
+The `async` nature of middlewares also makes them a powerful tool for scheduling routine execution.

 ```ts
 interface Semaphore {